Softomate Solutions logoSoftomate Solutions logo

 AI Chatbot for UK Independent Schools: Admissions Enquiry and Parent Communication Automation in 2026

-18 May 202626 min readBy Softomate Solutions
+7 June 202624 min readBy Softomate Solutions

-An AI chatbot development for a UK independent school handles admissions enquiries 24/7, books open day appointments, answers fee and bursary questions, and manages routine parent communication queries - automating the interactions that currently consume 15-20 hours per week of the admissions registrar's time.
+An AI chatbot for a UK independent school handles admissions enquiries 24/7, books open day appointments, answers fee and bursary questions, and manages routine parent communication queries - automating the interactions that currently consume 15-20 hours per week of the admissions registrar's time.
 For a prep or senior independent school receiving 200-600 enquiry calls and emails per term, an AI chatbot handles 55-65% automatically, ensures every out-of-hours enquiry gets an immediate response (critical when competing with state grammar schools for pupils), and books open days without human involvement.
 Setup costs £2,500-£6,000.
 Softomate Solutions builds AI chatbots for UK independent schools.

 Last updated: 18 May 2026